isomerpages/moe-lianhuapri/_ccas/Physical Sports/Football.md

 <p style="text-align: right"> Syed Al Shahid, 6 Unity<br></p>
 <br>

 I always strive to be the best in the team.
 So to achieve that, I have to train hard and work hard during training.
 I really love the training conducted by our Soccer teachers.
-It consists of so many activities from ball skills and playing as a team.
+It consists of so many activities from ball skills and playing as a team.&nbsp;&nbsp;

 I remembered playing in the tournament.
 I can see that the team puts so much trust in me to score goals.
 I was a little nervous at first but after a few games, I began to be more confident and make fewer mistakes.